chriskish19/sfct/README.md

 # Simple Folder Copy Tool
-Keeps directories synced, by monitoring when files are added and then copies those files to a destination directory.
-Works similar to a cloud drive but locally.
+Directory monitoring, file syncing, fast file copy, and benchmarking.
+Using a script to specify commands and arguments for each source and destination directory.

 # Build From Source Code
 You will need installed on your system: